mahsadibaji/sex-differences-brain-dl/README.md

 ```

 ### Testing the model
-To start test the model, run the run_test.py script with the required parameters (make sure to specify the directory to save results).
+To test the model, run the run_test.py script with the required parameters (make sure to specify the directory to save results).
 Below is the command:
 ```
 python /scripts/run_test.py --results_dir <path_to_results_dir> --source_test_csv /data/test_data.csv --saved_model_path /pretrained-weights/sfcn_best.pth --verbose <True/False>
 ```